jaeksoft/opensearchserver/src/doc/en/documentation/tutorials/crawling_a_database.md

 ### Scheduling the crawl

 The crawl process can be launched automatically on a regular basis.
-To do so create a job of scheduler in tab "Scheduler" and choose task `Database crawler - run`.
+To do so create a job for the scheduler in the `Scheduler` tab and choose the `Database crawler - run` task.

-### Scheduling the autocompletion re-building
+### Scheduling the autocompletion rebuilding

-You could also want to automatically re-build the autocompletion sub-index after each crawl.
+You could also want to automatically rebuild the autocompletion sub-index after each crawl.
 To do so simply add a `Build autocompletion` task to your previously created job of scheduler.

 ### Using variables when crawling

-Several variables can be used in the SQL Query.
+Several variables can be used in the SQL query.
 Values for these variable can be given at crawl time.
 See [How to use variables with the database crawler](../faq/crawling/how_to_use_variables_with_database_crawler.md) to discover this advanced feature.